Szybet/InkWatchy/README.md

    - A menu to manually, or after certain battery percantage drop enable these features:
       - Disable wake up - The watch will sleep until you press a button
       - Disable all vibrations (For button clicks) - Spikes caused by the motor are heavy for the battery
 - A "vault" which allows to save encrypted images to the watchy and view them if provided the correct PIN.
 All generated dynamically via a script.
 Uses AES128 cbc/ecb.
-Example use is a backup phone book
+Example use is a backup phone book, bitcoin key backup in the form of a QR code
 - Reset cause shower.
 If your battery will be the cause of a reset, you will be informed about it on boot.
 - I integrated https://github.com/risinek/esp32-wifi-penetration-tool to this firmware as a service.
 I won't provide support for it or give any advice how to use it.
 Use for your own responsibility, don't do illegall stuff.
 Seriously.
 - https://github.com/ckcr4lyf/EvilAppleJuice-ESP32 too. the same story as above.